 Why is community management important for brands?

-Community managers use tools like Hootsuite, Buffer, Google Analytics, and Suptask for efficient community management.
+Common tools include Hootsuite, Buffer, Google Analytics, and Suptask for efficient management.

 How can aspiring community managers gain practical experience?